Meta-Semantics Augmented Few-Shot Relational Learning: The Proposed Method

-KGs, as structured representations of real-world knowledge, contain rich textual information that has however been overlooked in existing few-shot KGC methods.
-Relying solely on relational information has proven to be suboptimal, especially in few-shot settings where the scarcity of training data further exacerbates this issue~\citep{challenging}.
-This underscores the necessity of leveraging both relational and semantic information to effectively generalize the fused meta-representation from the support set to the query set.
-In addition, current methods lack an effective mechanism for explicitly learning transferable semantic knowledge from the training set to predict for unseen relations.
-To fill this gap, we propose a Meta-Semantic Prompt (MSP) pool that serves as a repository for high-level semantic patterns, capturing transferable knowledge from previously seen tasks.
-The MSP pool is randomly initialized and consolidated during meta-training to organize meta-knowledge.
-For a given few-shot task, we first aggregate its task-semantic embedding and then retrieve its relevant meta-semantic prompt from the pool to enrich the representation of the task relation and achieve rapid adaptation to unseen relations.
+KGs offer structured representations of real-world knowledge, inherently containing rich semantic information.
+However, most current FSRL works focus solely on relational structures, overlooking the semantic contexts embedded within entities and relations.
+This limitation is particularly pronounced in few-shot settings, where data scarcity hinders model generalization~\citep{challenging}.
+Moreover, current works lack mechanisms to explicitly learn and transfer semantic knowledge from seen to new relations.
+To bridge this gap, we propose a Meta-Semantic Prompt (MSP) pool, which serves as a repository of high-level semantic patterns learned across tasks.
+The MSP pool is randomly initialized and dynamically consolidated during meta-training to learn meta-semantic knowledge, enabling effective knowledge transfer.

+For a given few-shot task, we first construct a task-semantic embedding by aggregating semantic information from the support set.
+This embedding is then used to retrieve the most relevant meta-semantic prompt from the MSP pool, enriching the representation of the target relation and enabling rapid adaptation to unseen relations.

-\textbf{Task-Semantic Embedding Aggregation.} Given a $K$-shot task $\mathcal{T}_r$, we first construct a task-semantic embedding for relation $r$, denoted as $\mathbf{s}_r$, by aggregating semantic information from the support set.
-This embedding is generated using a \textit{self-attention} mechanism that captures pairwise interactions among support triplets, allowing more representative triplets to contribute more significantly to $\mathbf{s}_r$.
-Formally, the task-semantic embedding $\mathbf{s}_r$ is computed as follows:
+\paragraph{Task-Semantic Embedding Aggregation.} Given a $K$-shot task $\mathcal{T}_{r}$ of relation $r$, we aggregate semantic information from the support set to construct a task-semantic embedding for $r$, denoted as $\mathbf{r}^{(s)}$.
+Specifically, we employ a self-attention mechanism to capture pairwise interactions among support triplets, allowing more informative triplets to contribute more significantly to $\mathbf{r}^{(s)}$.
+Formally, the task-semantic embedding $\mathbf{r}^{(s)}$ is computed as:

-where $[\mathbf{h}_{si};\mathbf{t}_{si}]$ indicates the concatenated semantic embeddings for the head and tail entities for each support triplet $(h_i, r, t_i)$. $f_\textrm{sa}$ is a \textit{self-attention} function that aggregates the embeddings of $K$ support triplets, assigning higher weights to more representative triplets in the task-semantic embedding.
+where $[\mathbf{h}^{(s)}_{i};\mathbf{t}^{(s)}_{i}]$ denotes the concatenated semantic embeddings of the head and tail entities.
+The self-attention function $f_\textrm{sa}$ aggregates these embeddings by assigning greater attention weights to more representative triplets.